Astemes/astemes-triarc-framework/docs/30_Error Handling/Error Handling.md

 Error handling may be invoked by calling the `Handle Errors.vi` on a process wire (as the Process class implements this interface).
 The actual handling of the error is delegated to the configured error handler.

+The `Location` input to the `Handle Errors.vi` is used to specify where the error occured.
+When an error occurs within a process, the location contains the qualified name of the process followed by the message handled while encountering the error.

 ## Setting an Error Handler

 An error handler may be configured for a process using hte `Set Error Handler` VI.